Kouyos-Group/Pipeline_MLST/README.md

 by Judith Bergadà Pijuan

-This pipeline is a tool to perform the assemlby of paired-end sequencing reads and to scan the resulting contig files against PubMLST typing schemes.
+This pipeline is aimed to perform the assembly and annotation of paired-end sequencing reads, as well as to scan the resulting contig files against PubMLST typing schemes.
 Given multiple paired-end sequencing reads (FASTQ files), it provides a tab-separated table showing the matching PubMLST per paired-files, their ST (sequence type), and their allele IDs.
+It also provides the de novo assembly of the sequencing reads and their annotation.

 ## Installation

 To use this pipeline, you need to install the following dependencies:
 - SPAdes
 - MLST
+- Prokka

 Later, you need to download the tool:
 ```bash